 We all want clean, affordable, accessible, safe and efficient ways to get around.
 Our transportation system is a crucial part of everyone’s life, enabling or restricting us from accessing essential services, job opportunities, or helping break the cycle of poverty.

 We all rely on our transportation system, yet transportation fuels are responsible for nearly half of our climate and harmful air pollution in the Pacific Northwest: 46% of Washington’s greenhouse gas emissions and 39% of Oregon’s.
-Health professionals link this air pollution directly to asthma, lung cancer, and other respiratory diseases.
-Due to racist public policies like redlining, and inner-city highway construction, toxic concentrations of diesel pollution like the high amounts found in busy trucking corridors, bus depots, distribution hubs, and seaports disproportionately affect low-income and communities of color.
-Cleaning up transportation pollution will help cut climate pollution, improve public health while addressing environmental racism in our transportation system.
+Health professionals link this air pollution directly to asthma, lung cancer and other respiratory diseases.
+Due to racist public policies like redlining and inner-city highway construction, toxic concentrations of diesel pollution in busy trucking corridors, bus depots, distribution hubs, and seaports disproportionately affect low-income and communities of color.
+Cleaning up transportation pollution will help cut climate pollution, improving public health while addressing environmental racism in our transportation system.

 Transitioning to electricity as a fuel

 Shifting to zero-emission vehicles that get their power from clean energy is one of the fastest ways we can clean our air and our transportation system.
 Achieving this vision means electrifying vehicles economy-wide including but not limited to; personal vehicles, medium and heavy duty trucks, construction and agriculture equipment, buses and more.